GTXamelia/SHA-256/README.md

 3(33)

 The hash algorithm had no problem adding the carriage to the hashing process but it caused the hash to differ from examples online.
+This problem is Windows specific due to the fact it reads and writes newlines as \r\n (CRLF), while Linux used \n (LF).
+The carriage causes an issue when hashing a file and compairing to online examples online.

+STATUS: Linux works / Windows fails on newline files due to CRLF

+SOLUTION: Fixing the issue for Windows could be done by filtering the '0D' byte from the message block by skipping it when read.
+Or creat a temp file that is a copy of the original except for all carriage bytes are removed and use that to hash and then delete after hash.
+The first option would be more effieicent and less resource intense.

 ## Extras